WKG-Software-GmbH/wkg-entity-framework-core/docs/documentation.md

 ## Getting Started

+*WKG Entity Framework Core* ...
+TODO

 ### Installation

-The *WKG Entity Framework Core* library is available as a NuGet package from out internal nuget feed.
+The *WKG Entity Framework Core* library is available as a NuGet package from our internal nuget feed.
 To install it, add the following package source to your NuGet configuration:

 ```xml
 <PropertyGroup>